 September 10, 2009

-The feeling of dancing close embrace is very different from that of dancing open embrace.
+The feeling of dancing close embrace tango is very different from that of dancing open embrace tango.
 When two partners are in a close embrace, the male leader feels his female follower’s soft, springy, flexible and responsive body.
 She surrenders herself to him, melting in his embrace and becoming an obedient part of him.
 Whatever he does, she follows wholeheartedly.
 As he leads her dancing, her body twists to his left and right, her breasts rub his chest, her thigh touches his thigh, her muscles relax and tense, and her whole body adapts ingeniously and femininely to his changing posture...
 All these generate a very pleasant feeling and sensation.
 He feels a real flesh-and-blood woman.
 He enjoys her company.
 The beauty of her body and her femininity excite him.
-He enjoys that moment being with her because only she as a woman can stir the feelings within him that make him a man, strong, in charge, protective, and dependable, just as only he as a man can stir within her the feelings that she enjoys as a woman.
+He enjoys that moment being with her because only she as a woman can stir the feelings within him that make him a man, strong, in charge, dependable, and protective, just as only he as a man can stir within her the feelings that she enjoys as a woman.
 His masculinity, strength, support and protection let her feel safe, loved, and beautiful.
 In his embrace she returns to her womanhood and childhood again.
 Only in that moment she can truly feel and enjoy being a woman, as in real life she has to be less.
 Tango is known as a refuge, and it has to be danced between a man and a woman to have that effect.
 When tango is danced by men or women alone, something mysterious and magic is missing, and that to me is anti tango.
 I know some may argue with me about this.
 But, hey, that’s me.
 I like women and enjoy a dance that contains the beauty of both masculinity and femininity.

 But that is not all.
 If close embrace is physical and sensual, then it is also romantic and poetic.
-No one has described this aspect better than Eugene Grigoryev in his essay What Is Tango?
+No one has depicted this aspect better than Eugene Grigoryev in his essay What Is Tango?
 I want to quote the essay in its entirety here because I cannot say it better than Eugene, and the description of close embrace would not be complete without a depiction of this inward, heavenly, dreamy and soulful feeling.
 The following is the entire quote of Eugene’s masterpiece.

 “Tango is more than just a dance or a sequence of steps.
 It is an expression of our emotions, an inner reflection of who we are and what we experience, a way to channel what we feel through movement.
 Tango is a language of expressing what we feel through motion, stirred in us by music, in unison with our partner.
 It comes into your lives in many different ways, as simple interest, a hobby, or a fascination… and ever so slowly it becomes an addiction.